ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 gyro calibration: speedup from 20s to 1s
-message: gyro calibration: speedup from 20s to 1s

 It's not required to take that many samples, 1 second is enough.
 This is confirmed by looking at the standard deviation over 10 calibrations: